 Step 8 - if money is not refunded, deduct from rent

 If your landlord does not give you back the money, write and confirm that you are going to deduct the money from your future rent.
 Explain exactly when the deductions will start and how long you will be deducting rent.

 Use our sample letter telling your landlord you will be deducting money from your rent.
 Don't forget to keep a copy.

-Who is responsible for the quality of the work?
+Responsibility for the quality of the work

 The tenant is responsible for the quality of the repair work.
-Make sure the repairs are carried out properly.
+Make sure that repairs are carried out properly.
 If you carry out or arrange repairs that are done badly, you'll be legally responsible for putting right any damage caused.